ekingit/DeepForecast/README.md

  *4. Regularized Local Model*

- - Enhance the complexity and robustness of the local LSTM by introducing additional linear layers, layer normalization, and residual blocks.
+ - Enhance the complexity and robustness of the local LSTM by introducing additional linear layers together with layer normalization, and residual maps.

 **Results:** The local model, hybrid model, regularized local model and moving average are compared on the test set using mean squared error (MSE) as the loss function.
 Combining the local model with a periodicity of one year (365 days) resulted in improved model performance.
 ![Table1: Local Model, Hybrid Model, Moving Avarage - 7 days prediction MSE](https://github.com/ekingit/DeepForecast/blob/main/weather_application/Results/daily_loss.png)